aridjayarecipes/cutesrecipes.web.app/content/post/2334-recipe-of-any-night-of-the-week-sauteed-rice-ball-with-oil-and-soy-sauce.md

 Hey everyone, I hope you are having an incredible day today.
 Today, I'm gonna show you how to prepare a distinctive dish, sauteed rice ball, with oil and soy sauce.
 It is one of my favorites.
 For mine, I am going to make it a bit tasty.
 This is gonna smell and look delicious.

-Let &#39;s cook a boiled rice, first.
+Let 's cook a boiled rice, first.
 You can cook it in a pot with a lid.
 Japanese rice balls, also known as onigiri or omusubi, are a staple of Japanese lunch boxes (bento).
-They are usually shaped into rounds or triangles by hand, and they&#39;re fun to make and eat.
+They are usually shaped into rounds or triangles by hand, and they're fun to make and eat.

 Sauteed rice ball, with oil and soy sauce is one of the most well liked of recent trending foods in the world.
 It's enjoyed by millions every day.
 It's easy, it's fast, it tastes yummy.
 Sauteed rice ball, with oil and soy sauce is something which I have loved my entire life.
 They are nice and they look wonderful.